lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

           the calibrated magnitudes and magnitude errors
 	  for the 6 LSST filter passbands, as well as the expressions used to derive these newly derived quantities.
+The new columns are highlighted in blue.

+    The "Table Columns" window showing all the new columns at the bottom of the table column list.
+The new columns are highlighted in blue.

-**2.9.**  You will also see values for the new columns tabulated within the Table Browser (click on the "Display table cell data" icon in the main TOPCAT window as in Step 2.4 above):
+**2.9.**  Click on the "Display table cell data" icon in the main TOPCAT window (as in Step 2.3 above).
+The values for the new columns are now tabulated within the Table Browser along with the values from the original columns.

 .. figure:: /_static/TOPCAT_CMD_tutorial_14.png
     :name: TOPCAT_CMD_tutorial_14